lvl162/react-messaging-firebase-app/README.md

-# Introduction
+# About
 A social media platform with some basic features such as Messaging, Posting, Sign In, Sign Up, Profile, Shoot a like to post...
 The project did base on React and serverless base on Firebase (Firestore, Firebase Auth).
-The UI is created by `styled-components` with css only, a little `Redux Persist` on store `auth state` and mainly using `react-firebase-hooks` on consuming the Firestore and Firebase auth.
+The UI was created by `styled-components` with css only, a little `Redux Persist` on store `auth state` and mainly using `react-firebase-hooks` on consuming the `Firestore and Firebase Auth`.
 # Firestore Model
 - users -> doc(user id) -> posts, audit, userinfo
 - messages -> chat(uidA__uidB) -> messages, chatroom info
 # Feature